Combating Cultural Bias in Times of Global Crisis: Q&A With Sandra Upton

 However, understanding what is at the root of these biases, and even more, how we can address them for the betterment and safety of everyone, is one important way we can maintain a sense of order and social good in an otherwise chaotic time.
-We reached out to Sandra Upton, vice president of educational initiatives at the Cultural Intelligence Center, to better understand why some of these harmful stereotypes are manifesting during an already challenging global event, and how business schools can help.
+We reached out to Sandra Upton, who was vice president of educational initiatives at the Cultural Intelligence Center at the time of this interview and is now chief DEI strategist at Upton Consulting, to better understand why some of these harmful stereotypes are manifesting during an already challenging global event, and how business schools can help.

 What are some new or amplified ways we might start to see cultural biases surface during this global health event?

 I think we’ve already started to see these biases surface.
 For example, many of us have heard others refer to the COVID-19 pandemic as the “Chinese Virus.”
 This is unfortunate because although the virus may have originated in China, it doesn’t mean an entire country or cultural group is responsible for the outbreak.
 In addition, the consequences of words like this not only reinforce negative stereotypes or biases about an entire cultural group.